About This Tool

 This tool uses a hash set data structure for lightning-fast duplicate detection:

-- Parse: Splits your input by the selected separator (newline, comma, or semicolon)
+- Parse: Splits your input by the selected separator (newline, comma, semicolon, tab, pipe, or space)

 - Track: Uses a hash set with O(1) constant-time lookup to check if each item has been seen